If you bill 92507, your day-to-day is about to change.

 At the September 24-26, 2025 CPT Editorial Panel meeting, the AMA approved a comprehensive overhaul of the SLP individual treatment code structure.
 The decision included three core actions:

-• Deletion of CPT 92507, the untimed individual treatment code SLPs have used since the early 2000s for any combination of speech, language, voice, communication, or auditory processing services.
+- Deletion of CPT 92507, the untimed individual treatment code SLPs have used for decades for any combination of speech, language, voice, communication, or auditory processing services.

 The placeholder code numbers in the September 2025 documents are written as 92X0X through 92X9X.
 The actual five-digit numbers will be assigned by the AMA when the CPT 2027 code set is published in September 2026.